 tagged:operation is a child element of the WSDL operation element and specifies that the operation's messages are being mapped to a tagged data format.
-It takes two optional attributes that are described in Table 8 on page 81.
+It takes two optional attributes that are described in Table 8.

 Table 8.
 Attributes for tagged:operation